 Recommendation

-The Eagle Has Landed is an entertaining movie with a great story and many strong performances; the Blu-ray has some special features, but they aren’t stellar.
+The Eagle Has Landed is an entertaining movie with a good story and many strong performances; the Blu-ray has some special features, but they aren’t stellar.
 Jack Higgins’ book is more like Went the Day Well? even though the movie is a close adaptation–I read Higgins a lot when I was young; he can write.

-You should also watch Went the Day Well?; it’s an interesting and entertaining film.
+You should also watch Went the Day Well?
+It’s an interesting and entertaining film.
 You can probably watch it for free on more than one streaming service (Tubi is a new favorite of mine).

 It’s also part of this five-movie set, Their Finest Hour: 5 British WWII Classics, that I wholeheartedly recommend.
 Ice Cold in Alex is my favorite of the set and many people who are not me think The Dam Busters is a classic.
 The Colditz Story and Dunkirk are at least okay.
 All of the movies in the set are beautifully restored.